okfn/opendatahandbook-old/source/what-is-open-data/index.rst

    and at no more than a reasonable reproduction cost, preferably by downloading over the internet.
 The data must also be available in a convenient and modifiable form.
--  **Reuse and Redistribution:** the data must be provided under terms that permit reuse and redistribution including the intermixing with other datasets.
+-  **Re-use and Redistribution:** the data must be provided under terms that permit re-use and redistribution including the intermixing with other datasets.
--  **Universal Participation:** everyone must be able to use, reuse and redistribute - there should be no discrimination against fields of endeavour or against persons or groups.
+-  **Universal Participation:** everyone must be able to use, re-use and redistribute - there should be no discrimination against fields of endeavour or against persons or groups.
 For example, ‘non-commercial’ restrictions that would prevent ‘commercial’ use, or restrictions of